MehrdadDw/EasyInfoDrop/README.md

 ![EasyInfoDrop Demo](EasyInfoDrop.gif)

-EasyInfoDrop is a lightweight, Qt-based application designed to streamline your workflow when dealing with repetitive text, such as names, emails, or cover letter snippets.
-Whether you're filling out web forms, drafting emails, or preparing documents in tools like Microsoft Word, EasyInfoDrop lets you drag and drop pre-configured text directly into your target application, saving time and reducing errors.
-With a customizable configuration file, you can store and manage frequently used text snippets effortlessly.
+EasyInfoDrop is a lightweight, Qt-based application designed to streamline your workflow when dealing with repetitive text, such as names, emails, or cover letter snippets, and to serve as a handy note-taking app.
+Whether you're filling out web forms, drafting emails, preparing documents in tools like Microsoft Word, or jotting down notes like study subjects to revisit later, EasyInfoDrop lets you drag and drop pre-configured text directly into your target application, saving time and reducing errors.
+With a customizable configuration file, you can store and manage frequently used text snippets or notes effortlessly.

 ## Features